STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

   * A number of ways to get in touch with Thuy Lewis, address, email and phone number.
   * Opening times.
   * Contact form Section
-  Form to contact the business owner and map image of loaction of business.
+  Form to contact the business owner and map image of location of business.
 The form contains fields for the users name, email address, phone number and personal message they want to send to the business owner.
 The user submits the form using the submit button.
 Users must fill in the name, email, and text area fields to be able to submit the form.
 If they don't a tooltip will guide them to fill in any information they have missed.

 ### Future Implementations.